Mormon leader says family donation to Biden was ‘oversight’

 Uchtdorf’s account gave $1,250 to Biden’s campaigns in 2020, according to information from the Federal Elections Commission that Salt Lake City news organizations reported Friday.

-Nearly $1,000 was given to an online group called ActBlue that supports Democratic candidates, FEC data shows.
+FEC data shows that nearly $1,000 was given to a candidate through a nonprofit online fundraising platform called ActBlue that supports Democratic candidates.
 Nearly $600 was given to a pair of Democrats ahead of a Jan.
 5 runoff election in Georgia that determined control of the U.S. Senate.

 Uchtdorf, 80, was twice a refugee of war before he left Germany to immigrate to the U.S. and became a naturalized U.S. citizen.
 Before becoming a full-time church leader in 1996, Uchtdorf was a pilot for the German airline Lufthansa and later served in management roles, including vice president of flight operations and chief pilot.

-Note: This story has been clarified to say that FEC data shows that nearly $1,000 was given to a candidate through a nonprofit online fundraising platform called ActBlue that supports Democratic candidates.